-Located at KU Medical Center, the KU DNP in Nurse Anesthesia program resides at a large urban academic medical center with a substantial commitment to medical research and education.
-KU has been ranked fifth among academic medical centers nationwide by the University HealthSystem Consortium.
+Located at KU Medical Center, the University of Kansas Doctor of Nurse Anesthesia Practice program resides at a large, urban academic medical center with a substantial commitment to medical research and education.
+KU is rated among the top academic medical centers nationwide by the University HealthSystem Consortium.

-The University of Kansas Hospital is a nationally accredited Level I trauma center and the only Level I trauma center and the only Level I Burn Center in the area certified by the American College of Surgeons and the American Burn Association.
+The University of Kansas Health System is a nationally accredited Level I Trauma Center and offers the only Level I Burn Center in the area; both are certified by the American College of Surgeons and the American Burn Association.

-A beautiful Midwestern city, Kansas City, Kan. is centrally located and easily accessible, boasts a reasonable cost of living and provides a wide range of excellent educational and cultural opportunities.
+A beautiful Midwestern city, Kansas City, Kansas, is centrally located and easily accessible, boasts a reasonable cost of living and provides a wide range of excellent educational and cultural opportunities.

 Students have access to a wealth of cases at both The University of Kansas Hospital and a variety of affiliate clinical sites.

-Seven full-time CRNA faculty, who each have well over 10 years experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Eleven full-time CRNA faculty, with extraordinary levels of experience as nurse anesthetists, serve as advisors, teach classes, and supervise students in the clinical setting.

-Thirty-seven anesthesiologists at The University of Kansas Hospital provide advanced clinical instruction.
+More than 80 anesthesiologists at The University of Kansas Health System provide advanced clinical instruction.
 The speciality areas in which KU anesthesiologists have completed fellowships is diverse and impressive.

 The experiences that I received ... have made the transition into the real world very easy.
 My coworkers ask me for advice about the hearts because almost all their programs didn't provide a solid CV experience ..."